 Obscene, abusive or otherwise offensive language may appear on the Internet, as well as sexually explicit, racially biased, or other offensive materials.
 Dickinson Public Schools, while providing access to the seemingly limitless resources on the Internet, will attempt to protect students from the location of questionable materials.
-This will be accomplished by educating parents and students about the Internet and by controlling access when appropriate and feasible.
+This will be accomplished by educating parent(s) or guardians and students about the Internet and by controlling access when appropriate and feasible.
 It is the responsibility of all students to access only appropriate servers and sites on the Internet.
 The Dickinson Public School District is in compliance with the Children's Internet Protection Act, which mandates that the Internet be filtered in educational institutions.

 To gain access to email and the Internet all students under the age of 18 must obtain parental permission.
-Parents desiring their children to have access must sign and return the proper form.
-A new form will be signed when a student is first registered in the school district and upon entering the junior high and high school levels.
+Parent(s) or guardians desiring their children to have access must sign and return the proper form.
+A new form will be signed when a student is first registered in the school District and upon entering the junior high and high school levels.